 Recently I had the pleasure of having lunch with Julia Carcamo (VP of Brand Marketing) and Jim White (VP of Guest Satisfaction) of Isle of Capri Casinos.
 We had a great discussion about customer service.
-They shared a true story about a problem that happened at one of their casinos, and there’s a lesson to […]
+They shared a true story about a problem and how they made a customer service recovery at one of their […]

 Recently I had the pleasure of having lunch with Julia Carcamo (VP of Brand Marketing) and Jim White (VP of Guest Satisfaction) of Isle of Capri Casinos.
 We had a great discussion about customer service.
-They shared a true story about a problem that happened at one of their casinos, and there’s a lesson to be learned about how the team managed the guest experience.
+They shared a true story about a problem and how they made a customer service recovery at one of their casinos.
+There’s a lesson to be learned about how the team managed the guest experience.

 If this happened to you, what would you do?
 (Before you read any further, take a moment to think about your answer.)

 The Lady Luck team did several things to take care of the guests.
 They had to get creative.
 This would take more than saying, “I’m sorry.”
 What they did was apologize profusely, drove the guest home and promised the guests that their cars would be in their driveways by the time they got up to go to church the next morning.
 (And, they did!)